Common deal structures

 What are the key features of a share sale and purchase?

-By law, most of the share acquisition deals will involve a licensed broker acting on behalf of one of the parties.
-The transfer of shares is done based on instructions of both parties submitted to the depository institution of the seller and the depository institution of the buyer.
+By law, most of the share acquisition deals involve a licensed securities broker acting on behalf of one of the parties.
+The transfer of shares is effected based on instructions from both parties submitted to the depository institution of the seller and the depository institution of the buyer.

-Unlike shares, acquisition of participatory interests in an LLC does not require involvement of a securities broker.
-However, the transfer of the participatory interest would be made based on the act of transfer and acceptance certified by a notary to be subsequently submitted for registration of the transfer with the state register.
+Unlike shares, the acquisition of participatory interests in an LLC does not require the involvement of a securities broker.
+However, the transfer of a participatory interest is effected pursuant to the act of transfer and acceptance certified by a notary and subsequently submitted for registration of the transfer with the State Register.

-The transfer of title in an LLC's participatory interest is subject to parties' agreement.
-The transfer of title in a JSC's shares is dependent upon updating the records in the Ukrainian depositary system.
-However, it is common, in M&A transactions in respect of Ukrainian targets, that the parties opt for the laws of England and Wales as the governing law and agree to an arbitration forum located outside of Ukraine, save where there is no nexus to a foreign jurisdiction.
+The transfer of title to an LLC's participatory interest is subject to the parties' agreement.
+The transfer of title to a JSC's shares is dependent upon updating the relevant records in the Ukrainian depository system.
+However, in M&A transactions involving Ukrainian targets, it is common for the parties to opt for the laws of England and Wales as the governing law and agree to an arbitration forum seated outside of Ukraine, except where there is no nexus to a foreign jurisdiction.

 What are the key features of an asset sale and purchase?